ylify/VEHoP/README.md

 1. Ensure all sequence files follow uniform naming:
    - Use consistent prefixes (e.g., `genus_species`).
+   - Use the other labels if more than one input from the same taxonomy (e.g., `genus_species_1`, `genus_species_2`).
 2. Choose databases wisely:
    - High-quality proteomes from related taxa yield the best results.
-3. Adjust occupancy (`-m MIN_TAXA`) and length thresholds depending on dataset completeness.
+3. Adjust occupancy (`-m MIN_TAXA`) and length thresholds depending on dataset completeness, under the same working directory:
+   - The intermediate files will be checked while running.
+Some steps will be skipped if the same inputs are detected.

 ---